ittykeys/ittykeys/README.md

 - I have a very soft spot for terrible movies and low-stakes costume-drama series (I gobble up anything Julian Fellows writes)
-- Python is ot only the world’s worst language but also my sworn enemy (I like snakes though :))
+- Python is not only the world’s worst language but also my sworn enemy (I like snakes though :))
 - When I'm not at **The** keyboard, I'm at another keyboard producing noise to my neighbors obvious delight

 ---